rumenpetrov/holiday-planner/README.md

 # holiday-planner

-The project is in active development phase.
+This is a planner web app which provides information about all the holidays in Bulgaria.

 ## Check out the [Wiki](https://github.com/rumenpetrov/holiday-planner/wiki)